niteshmrh/niteshmrh/README.md

 ---

 ## 📚 Education
-- 🌱 I’ve completed my Master's in Computer Application from the Department of Computer Science, University of Delhi and managed to secure 8.088 CGPA.
+- 🌱 I’ve completed my Master's in Computer Application from the [Department of Computer Science, University of Delhi](https://cs.du.ac.in/) and managed to secure 8.088 CGPA.
 - 📫 reach me at @nitesh.mca20.du@gmail.com
+- 🧩 I enjoy solving problems on [LeetCode](https://leetcode.com/u/niteshmrh/)

 ---

 ## 🚀 Experience
 I'm a **Full Stack Software Developer** with **1.5 years of professional experience** in designing, developing, and optimizing web applications.
 I'm passionate about building robust and scalable software solutions and continuously exploring new technologies to enhance my skill set.

-- 💻 Currently working at **Fairassets Technologies (Faircent.com)**
+- 💻 Currently working at **Fairassets Technologies [(Faircent.com)](https://www.faircent.in/)**
 - 🌍 Based in **Gurgaon, India**
-- 🧩 I enjoy solving problems on [LeetCode](https://leetcode.com/u/niteshmrh/)

 ---